 My legislation would allow Veterans Affairs (VA) benefits for anyone with a disease connected to their service.

-Bills concerning military service and toxic exposure
+Bills concerning military service, toxic exposure and treatment options

 Unseal records of historical chemical testing, use, and exposure to allow VA benefits access to veterans exposed to these toxic elements during service.